X13454/bootstrap-flaticonpicker/README.md

 ## Presentation

-Transforms a &lt;select&gt; element containing a list of icons - in one or more &lt;optgroup&gt; element-  into a flat icon picker
+Transforms a &lt;select&gt; containing a list of icons - in one or more &lt;optgroup&gt; -  into a flat icon picker

 Works with both Bootstrap and Font-Awesome icons.